PA-RISC Linux

 Overview

-Linux with its PA-RISC Linux port runs on a broad range of both 32-bit and 64-bit workstations and servers.
-Most of the HP 9000/700s and B/C/J-Class workstations are supported, both 32-bit based on PA-7x00 processors and 64-bit PA-8x00-based systems.
-SMP is supported, though not as smooth as on other Linux platforms or HP-UX.
-PA-RISC Linux runs also on many HP 9000 server systems, although several which use proprietary I/O and CPU/memory combinations are unsupported.
+The PA-RISC Linux port runs on a broad range of 32-bit and 64-bit HP PA-RISC workstations and servers.
+Most HP 9000 700 and B/C/J-Class workstations are supported, both 32-bit PA-7x00 processors and 64-bit PA-8x00.
+SMP multi-processing is supported, though not as smooth as other Linux platforms or HP-UX.
+Linux runs also on many HP 9000 PA-RISC server systems, although some proprietary I/O, CPU and memory combinations are not supported.

 Class | Computers |